ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``componentID`` (``int``) -- The component ID / body part ID

-  * You can find the component IDs here: :doc:`pedPropID`
+  * You can find the component IDs here: :doc:`things/pedPropID`
 * ``drawableID`` (``int``) -- The drawable ID

 **Returns:**